-- How to file a small claims lawsuit in Lehigh, IA.
+- How to file a small claim filing in Lehigh, IA.

 - What to expect during a small claim hearing in Lehigh, IA.

-- How much going to small claims costs in Lehigh, IA.
+- How much does going to small claims costs in Lehigh, IA?

-How Do I File A Small Claims Lawsuit in Lehigh, IA County?
+How Do I File Small Claims in Lehigh, IA County?

 You can always sue an individual Lehigh, IA small claims court if they live in Lehigh, IA county.
 You can always sue a company in Lehigh, IA Small Claims Court if their business is located in Lehigh, IA county.